 1. Sign Out from Microsoft Teams

-If you are not using Microsoft Teams, you can simply Sign Out of the program and it will stop using resources on your computer.
+If you are currently not using Microsoft Teams, you can simply Sign Out of the program and it will stop using resources on your computer.

 1. Open Microsoft Teams on your computer (if it is not already open).